unbit/uwsgi-docs/RackQuickstart.rst

 Using a full webserver: nginx
 *****************************

 The supplied http router, is (yes, incredible) only a router.
-You can use it as a load balancer or a proxy, but if you need a full webserver (for efficiently serving static files or all of those task a webserver is good at), you can get rid of the uwsgi http router (remember to change --plugins http,psgi to --plugins psgi if you are using a modular build) and put your app behind nginx.
+You can use it as a load balancer or a proxy, but if you need a full webserver (for efficiently serving static files or all of those task a webserver is good at), you can get rid of the uwsgi http router (remember to change --plugins http,rack to --plugins rack if you are using a modular build) and put your app behind nginx.

 To communicate with nginx, uWSGI can use various protocol: http, uwsgi, fastcgi, scgi...

 The most efficient one is the uwsgi one.
 Nginx includes uwsgi protocol support out of the box.

-Run your psgi application on a uwsgi socket:
+Run your rack application on a uwsgi socket:

 .. code-block:: sh

-   uwsgi --socket 127.0.0.1:3031 --psgi myapp.pl
+   uwsgi --socket 127.0.0.1:3031 --rack app.ru

 then add a location stanza in your nginx config